-Does Radar have a bug bounty or responsible disclosure program?Last Updated: February 19, 2019
+Does Radar have a bug bounty or responsible disclosure program?Last Updated: June 26, 2020

-If you believe you've discovered a bug in Radar's security, please contact us at email@example.com.
+If you believe you have discovered a bug in Radar's security, please contact us at email@example.com.
 By submitting a report, you acknowledge understanding of, and agreement to, the Vulnerability Disclosure Policy as detailed below.

 As with most security reward programs, we ask that you use common sense when looking for security bugs.
 Vulnerabilities must be disclosed to us privately with reasonable time to respond, and avoid compromise of other clients' or end users' data.
 We do not reward denial of service, spam, or social engineering vulnerabilities.
 Although Radar itself and all services offered by Radar are eligible, vulnerabilities in third-party applications that use Radar are not.